BayesianModelingandComputationInPython/BookCode_Edition1/markdown/chp_02.md

 is expected as the samples will not be exactly the same, they are after all samples.
 For `good_chains`, on average, the value of effective sample size will be lower than the number of samples.
 But notice that ESS could be in fact larger!
-When using the NUTS sampler (see [inference_methods](inference_methods)) values of ESS larger than the total number of samples can happen for parameters which posterior distributions are close to Gaussian and which are almost independent of
+When using the NUTS sampler (see Section [inference_methods](inference_methods)) values of ESS larger than the total number of samples can happen for parameters which posterior distributions are close to Gaussian and which are almost independent of